 - Please clearly identify the constituents of concern (COCs) and selected standards for each COC. - According to the Work Plan, AST closure reports were to be submitted for DEP review.
 The AST Closure Reports for this tank group include loading tickets for tank plates, but not the remaining portion of the tanks or piping.
 The loading ticket does not indicate where the metal was sent for recycling or certificates of destruction.
-Please clarify the disposal location for the tanks, tank plates, and piping. - The ProUCL inputs and outputs were not included in the risk assessment report as indicated in Attachment 2. - In the risk assessment Table 1 (toxicity values), there is a "60" in the notes column but there is no footnote explaining the notation. - It is unclear why ethanol and tetraethylene glycol are listed on Table 1 (toxicity values) of the risk assessment but are not listed as COCs in the risk assessment.
+Please clarify the disposal location for the tanks, tank plates, and piping. - The text of the report indicates that groundwater was not encountered, but this is inconsistent with the description of saturated noted on multiple subsurface logs. - It is unclear why ethanol and tetraethylene glycol are listed on Table 1 (toxicity values) of the risk assessment but are not listed as COCs in the risk assessment.